Updated on 9 July 2019

-Sigma is Zcoin’s upcoming replacement to Zerocoin that is set to be released on testnet in Q1 2019.
+Sigma is Zcoin’s upcoming replacement to Zerocoin that is set to be activated on our mainnet on the 23 July 2019.
 It makes significant improvements over Zerocoin in three areas:

 - Removal of trusted setup